retspen/webvirtmgr/README.md

 ### Introduction

 This personal fork is based on the great [**WebVirtMgr**](https://github.com/retspen/webvirtmgr/) made by [Anatoliy Guskov \(retspen\)](https://github.com/retspen/webvirtmgr).
 WebVirtMgr is a libvirt-based Web interface for managing virtual machines.
 It allows you to create and configure new domains, and adjust a domain's resource allocation.
 A VNC viewer presents a full graphical console to the guest domain.
-KVM is currently the only hypervisor supported.
+KVM and LXC \(with some limitations\) are currently the only hypervisors supported.

 ### What are the differences with the original one?